parijatlal/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a doctoral candidate in economics at Columbia University with an interest in studying development economics and inequality. **I am on the 2023-24 job market.**
+I'm a doctoral candidate in economics at Columbia University with an interest in studying issues related to development and inequality.
+So far, my research has focused on leveraging large-scale administrative data to answer questions in industrial development, labor, and public economics. **I am on the 2023-24 job market.**

 Before graduate school, I worked on projects for the World Bank, WHO, and USAID as an analyst at Dalberg.
 I received a BA in economics from Harvard College, conducting research at the Weatherhead Center for International Affairs, J-PAL, and Udayan Care along the way.